crocoder-dev/web/apps/website/src/content/posts/turning-metrics-into-direction-for-your-team.md

 That’s where real-time feedback comes in.
 Some teams now use mini-surveys that pop up when, say, a developer merges a PR or completes a deploy: “How smooth was this for you?” or “Did you run into any unexpected obstacles?”
 These micro check-ins capture context in the moment.

 - **Story time:** We tried this in a team by integrating a lightweight bot right in the Slack.
 Every time someone merged a PR, the bot asked, "On a scale of 1 to 7, how painful was the review process?".
 After a few merges, we started noticing patterns.
 We had a lot of six and sevens whenever a particular service was involved.
-That feedback pointed us to a problematic serrvice we probably would have missed in an quaterly survey.
+That feedback pointed us to a problematic service we probably would have missed in an quarterly survey.

 It’s like checking your heart rate immediately after a run, instead of waiting until the next day when you can barely remember how you felt.

 ## Making Metrics Actionable

 Let’s say you notice that your **Cycle Time** is inching upwards every week.
-If you do nothing, it’ll just keep climbing while frustration grows..
+If you do nothing, it’ll just keep climbing while frustration grows.

-If you declare, "We need to reduce **Cycle Time** by half!” you might be missing context, maybe the project scope just got bigger, or reviewers are out on vacation.
+It’s tempting to declare, "We need to reduce **Cycle Time** by half!”, but you might be missing context, maybe the project scope just got bigger, or reviewers are out on vacation.

 Instead, reflect and respond in stages.